Ncit/personalities/docs/deployment/ANDROID_VK_CORS_SOLUTION.md

 ### Common Issues

 1. **Still getting CORS errors**
-   - Check that Android-specific endpoints are configured in nginx
+   - Check that Android-specific endpoints are configured on your server
    - Verify that backend supports Android endpoints
    - Check that CORS headers include `X-Platform` and `X-VK-App`